 Stretch and Balance

-Stretching is a vital part of any exercise routine as it gives your muscles the ability to lengthen, to expand and restore after exercise.
-Increase flexibility, range of motion, balance and strength while making a deeper connection between the mind and body.
+Stretching is a vital part of exercise routines as it gives muscles the ability to lengthen, expand, and restore after exercise.
+Increase flexibility, range of motion, balance, and strength while making a deeper connection between the mind and body.

 This class incorporates sequences studied by the National Institute of Health that improve back health.
-The class also focuses on improving core strength to support back health.
-The class is appropriate for those with low to low-moderate intensity back issues.
-The class also brings in Pranayama and a guided end relaxation that opens students to deep relaxation and increased awareness.
+The class also focuses on improv- ing core strength to support back health and is appropriate for those with low to low-moderate intensity back issues.
+The class also brings in Pranayama and reflective questions to help students explore the symbolic meaning of yoga in one’s life.

 Lisa Sadleir-Hart is a certified group fitness instructor through the American Council on Exercise, certified health education specialist and a spiritual director.
 She has practiced yoga since 2002 and taught gentle and restorative yoga classes since early 2007.
 She also facilitates retreats on spirituality with a focus on integrating the expressive arts and wisdom of the body into one’s spiritual journey.

-The emphasis is on flowing with breath through engaged asanas.
-Flow classes meld a combination of elements from various styles.
-Often taught to music, these classes are best suited to students with a basic knowledge of the asanas who enjoy a vigorous practice.
-We recommend that you are familiar with basic yoga poses and have at least six months of experience practicing.
+Vinyasa flow classes emphasize flowing with breath through engaged asana.
+Flow classes combine elements from various yoga styles.
+Often taught to music, these classes are best suited to students with a basic knowledge of the postures who enjoy a vigorous practice.
+Students can expect to work on improving strength, flexibility, and balance.

 New to Yoga Beginners If you have been curious about taking a yoga class but resisted because you did not know what to expect, this class is for you.
 If you can breathe, you can practice yoga.
 This class offers a solid foundation to what may blossom into a lifelong yoga practice.
 Learn basic asanas (poses), improve range of motion, increase strength and balance, relieve tension and calm the mind.